intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 If you ignore everything about blueprints, you can still see Unreal Engine has a UObject framework with an abstract reflection system that you can build anything on top of it.
 So to interact with Unreal Engine, you need to build a scripting language that can access *that* framework.
 And that's what Blueprints system is doing.
 Blueprints VM, in fact, allows you to implement *any other* scripting language on top of it's abstract implementation.
 [You can see Hazelight's AngelScript implementation as an example](https://angelscript.hazelight.se/).

-Understanding this fact will help you easier what I mean by a "machine" that keep doing calls to C++.
+Understanding this fact will help you understand what I mean by a "machine" that keep doing calls to C++.

 # Performance of Blueprints.